Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Adapted from past Restriction and Exemption codes, these database characteristics indicate the specific sector identified to complete the assigned action(s) as defined within a reservation type.
 Applicants of an identified sector are required to complete identified actions to meet regulatory application processes.

-Connect with the Lands Division of Alberta Environment and Parks regarding the Land Use Reservation Program and its development and implementation.
+Connect with the Lands Division of Alberta Environment and Protected Areas regarding the Land Use Reservation Program and its development and implementation.

 Future and ongoing engagement sessions will occur regarding the project, program details and timelines of release.